-The current period's net gains on disposal of investment property relates to the sale of the office and retail part of the HUB (24,473 KEUR) and the Łomianki retail project (697 KEUR).
+Prior year's net gains on disposal of investment property related to the sale of the office and retail part of The Warsaw HUB (24,473 KEUR) and the Prochownia Łomianki retail project (697 KEUR).

-The current year's other operating income mainly relates to the recharge of (finalisation) fit-out expenses to tenants in the UNIT and the Warsaw HUB and an insurance compensation.
+Prior year's other operating income mainly related to the recharge of (finalisation) fit-out expenses to tenants in Warsaw UNIT and the Warsaw HUB and an insurance compensation.